Background

 13.2 Any member, staff or pupil who is subject to harassment, bullying or discrimination is encouraged to refer to the Chambers policy on Harassment.
 This provides details of the steps that can be taken to deal with such an issue.

-14. People Strategy and Corporate Social Responsibility
+14. People Strategy & Corporate Social Responsibility

 14.1 New Park Court Chambers aims to be an employer of choice and aims to ensure its workforce are able to make a valuable contribution to the work of Chambers whilst ensuring the health of our workforce and well-being of the workforce is supported.